 \subsection{Relaxation Dynamics of Surface Charge and Screening Length}

-Using Eqs. (\ref{eq:effective_brito}) and (\ref{eq:kappa_mean}), the renormalized surface charge $Z^*$ and inverse screening length $\tilde{\kappa}a$ are evaluated as functions of the local colloid packing fraction $\eta$.
+Using Eqs. (\ref{eq:effective_brito}) and (\ref{eq:kappa_mean}), the renormalized surface charge $Z^*$ and inverse screening length $\tilde{\kappa}$ are evaluated as functions of the local colloid packing fraction $\eta$.
 These quantities form the basis for the out-of-equilibrium Brownian dynamics simulations, which employ the Yukawa potential defined in Eq. (\ref{eq:hard_core_yukawa_potential}).
-To determine the local colloid packing fraction $\eta$, the simulation volume is partitioned into Wigner-Seitz cells using the Voronoi tesselation, for instance via \textsc{voro++} \cite{rycroft-2009}.
-As the system evolves, the local packing fraction $\eta$---and consequently the surface charge $Z^*$ and screening length $\tilde{\kappa}a$ --- changes dynamically.
+To determine the local colloid packing fraction $\eta$, the simulation volume is partitioned into Wigner-Seitz cells using the Voronoi tesselation, for instance via \textsc{voro++}.\cite{rycroft-2009} As the system evolves, the local packing fraction $\eta$---and consequently the surface charge $Z^*$ and reduced screening parameter $\tilde{\kappa}a$ --- changes dynamically.
 Instead of updating these quantities instantaneously, we introduce a time delay that accounts for the finite relaxation time between changes in the chemical environment and the relaxation to a new (renormalized and regulated) charge.
 This rate of change is governed by the surface chemistry underlying charge renormalization and charge regulation.
-Given that charge regulation is typically weak in polystyrene sulfate colloids, our primary focus is on charge renormalization, though we briefly discuss the dynamics of charge regulation to generalize the applicability of the method.